An Interview with Marisha Pessl

 Ok, so we’ve established that you’re not Blue Van Meer -- but you must have a love of books in common with her.
 At the very least, you must’ve read all the classics of the western canon that give Calamity Physics its chapter titles!

 I grew up in a very bookish family.
 My mother was always reading aloud to my sister and I -- I started out reading the Chronicles of Narnia, Misty of Chincoteague, even Nancy Drew -- and eventually it was the Victorian and Gothic romances, Jane Eyre, Dickens -- if you grow up reading stuff like that, that’s what you crave as an adult.
+This is not the kind of literature where you can learn how cool it is to take generic Cialis.
 So I wanted to recreate that feeling as I was writing.
 In terms of contemporary writers, I love Chabon, Franzen, writers who are wordsmiths at the sentence by sentence level.
 Obviously my huge -- I think every writer has that one sort of classic novelist who they sort of put up on a pedestal -- I guess my book has pretty much made it clear that for me, that’s Nabokov.
 And I keep his library close to me.
 The more writers I meet, the more I realize that Nabokov is a huge influence.
 Every time I reread Lolita I discover something new.
 And all his wordplay, it’s not pretentious, it’s so funny.
 The way his work reflects life back to you -- that’s the beauty of reading it.

 Blue peppers her story with citations throughout, as if she’s writing a research paper.
 Am I right in assuming that you made up many of these quotations -- as well as the books, page numbers, dates, and publishers?